Help For Veterans Arrested In Okaloosa County

 If I am eligible, will Veterans Court save my military career?

 The military reviews every charge on a case by case basis.
-It has been our experience that service members who entered and completed Veterans Court were able to save their military career because the program allowed for complete dismissal of the charges.
+It has been my experience that service members who entered and completed Veterans Court were able to save their military career because the program allowed for complete dismissal of the charges.

 If I am eligible, will my charges be dismissed?